tdpg20232a/final-project-bali-aga/Design.md

 # Traditional Mask Museum

-# Approach
+# Abstract
-This study will focus on two VR museums designed to exhibit Balinese traditional masks.
-The first museum will present these masks in a non-interactive, static display, where explanations of each mask's cultural and historical significance are provided in plain sight.
-The second museum will allow users to interact with the masks.
-This interaction includes features like zooming in for detailed textures, rotating for different views, and accessing multimedia descriptions that might include historical context, usage in cultural ceremonies, or associated myths.
+This study investigates the impact of interactivity in virtual reality (VR) museums on user engagement, learning outcomes, and user experience among university students.
+Two VR museums showcasing Balinese traditional masks will be created for this purpose.
+The first museum will feature a static display with plain sight explanations of each mask's cultural and historical significance.
+The second museum will offer enhanced interactivity, allowing users to virtually hold the masks and access multimedia content, including sound and video explanations.
+This comparative study aims to determine whether increased interactivity in VR museums leads to better engagement, comprehension, and retention of information, and higher usability scores.

 # Introduction